-Download a copy of this Policy here (PDF format, 5 pages, 22 KB)(This link opens in a new window)
+Download a copy of this Policy here (PDF)

 1.1 This policy describes the method used in calculating rents for residential properties owned by the Moray Council Housing Service.

 1.2 The Rent Setting Policy complies with and supplements the Moray Council’s Financial Regulations.

 1.3 The Council seeks to ensure that the Policy does not discriminate between residents on any grounds and in particular, race, gender, sexual orientation, ethnic origin, religious belief, disability/illness or age.
 The Council will ensure the promotion of equal opportunities by publishing information and documentation in different languages and other formats such as large print, tape and Braille as required. - standard equal opportunities statement that applies to all policies.

 2.1 The Rent Setting Policy will assist the Council to meet its Housing Plan and Local Housing Strategy.
 In particular it will assist the Council to provide rented housing at an affordable and fair rent.